jfinkhaeuser/bran/README.rst

 serialization and deserialization, and `DER <https://en.wikipedia.org/wiki/X.690#DER_encoding>`__-encoding.

-The purpose is to provide a serialization format for native Python types, such as nested dicts, whose serialization is unambiguous and stable, that is two values with the same contents serialize to the same byte string.
+The purpose is to provide a serialization format for native Python types, such as nested dicts, whose serialization is unambiguous and stable.
+That is two values with the same contents serialize to the same byte string.

 That makes it possible to create hashes and MACs to verify message integrity.

+Note that this does *not* make this package a full implementation of ``ASN.1`` specs.
+That is not the goal.
+The goal is just to have a stable byte representation of Python values; ``DER`` in particular is only picked because it helps in this.

 Usage
 =====